 - Next, locate the coolant reservoir (tank) on your Mazda.
 This is where you add an engine coolant reservoir on a Mazda.
 The coolant reservoir is typically located on the passenger side of the engine.

 - Look at the coolant reservoir tank and note the low and high marks.
-If the level is below the minimum mark, you will need to add coolant, or your Mazda may overheat and blow a head gasket.
+If the level is below the minimum, add coolant, or your Mazda may overheat and blow a head gasket.